How to Exhibit More Predictable Behaviors: Generating and Interpreting Policies

 \subsection{Protocol}

-To describe the two types of pOAMDPs considered in our experiments, let us just detail the corresponding MDPs that the observer will take into account: \begin{itemize} \item an SSP, named \emph{maze}, in which the agent moves in a grid world to reach a terminal goal state; and \item a discounted MDP (with no terminal state), named \emph{firefighter}, in which the agent uses water sources to extinguish fires. \end{itemize} To facilitate the analysis, most problems have deterministic dynamics.
+To describe the two types of pOAMDPs considered in our experiments, let us just detail the corresponding MDPs, both set in 4-connected grid worlds, that the observer will take into account: \begin{itemize} \item an SSP, named \emph{maze}, in which the agent wants to reach a terminal goal state; and \item a discounted MDP (with no terminal state), named \emph{firefighter}, in which the agent uses water sources to extinguish fires. \end{itemize} To facilitate the analysis, most problems have deterministic dynamics.

-\paragraph{\emph{Maze} problem:} A \emph{maze} (cf. \Cref{labyS}) is defined by a 4-connected grid world that contains walls (in dark grey), normal cells (in white), slippery cells (in cyan), and terminal cells (pink disks).
-The starting cell has thicker borders.
-More formally, in this SSP: \begin{itemize} \item each state $s$ in $\cS$ indicates the $(x,y)$ coordinates of the agent in a normal, slippery, or terminal cell; \item $\cSt$ is a non-empty (but also possibly non-singleton) subset of $\cS$; \item $\cA=\{up, down, left, right \}$; \item $T(s,a,s')$ encodes the agent's moves: an agent in a normal cell moves in the direction indicated by its action if no wall prevents it; in a slippery cell, the agent has a probability $p$ ($0.5$ in our experiments) of making a 2-cell rather than 1-cell move (if possible); in a terminal cell, the agent does not move; \item $R_\mdp$, the reward function, returns \begin{enumerate*}[label=(\roman*)] \item a default penalty of $-0.04$ for each move, \item $-1$ when the agent hits a wall, \item $+1$ upon reaching a terminal state $s_f$, and \item $0$ when the agent stays in the terminal state. \end{enumerate*} \end{itemize}
+\paragraph{Maze problem} A \emph{maze} (cf. \Cref{fig|labyS}) contains walls (in dark grey), normal cells (in white), slippery cells (in cyan), and terminal cells (pink disks).
+The starting cell is marked by a circle.
+More formally, in this SSP: \begin{itemize} \item each state $s$ in $\cS$ indicates the $(x,y)$ coordinates of the agent in a normal, slippery, or terminal cell; \item $\cSt$ is a non-empty (but also possibly non-singleton) subset of $\cS$; \item $\cA=\{up, down, left, right \}$; \item $T(s,a,s')$ encodes the agent's moves: an agent in a normal cell moves in the direction indicated by its action if no wall prevents it; in a slippery cell, the agent has a probability $p$ ($0.5$ in our experiments) of making a 2-cell rather than 1-cell move (if possible); in a terminal cell, the agent does not move; \item $R_\mdp$, the reward function, returns \begin{itemize}\item a default penalty of $-0.04$ for each move, \item $-1$ when the agent hits a wall, \item $+1$ upon reaching a terminal state $s_f$, and \item $0$ when the agent stays in the terminal state. \end{itemize} \end{itemize}

 This SSP trivially satisfies assumptions (A1) and (A2).